Venumadhavmule/Login_Module/README.md

 |------------------------|-------------------------|
 | ![Welcome Screenshot](path/to/welcome_screenshot.png) | ![About Us Screenshot](path/to/aboutus_screenshot.png) | -->

-> You can add actual screenshot images from your project in the paths provided above to showcase different parts of your application.

----

 ## Features

 - **User Registration**: New users can register by providing their details.